DuckbillGroup/followercount/README.md

 You will need to get a Twitter [bearer token](https://developer.twitter.com/en/docs/authentication/overview) to query the Twitter API.
 This should be stored in Systems Manager Parameter Store with a key of `TWITTER_BEARER_TOKEN`.

-You will further be asked during a guided deployment what Twitter acocunt you wish to monitor.
+You will further be asked during a guided deployment what Twitter account you wish to monitor.
 Multiple accounts can be selected via the syntax `account1,account2,account3`.
 It will default to my account "Quinnypig" because it is the most important Twitter account of all.

 ## Licensing